What does it say about the state of New Jersey politics when the most effective message is being delivered by a group of non-profit agencies?

 With this fight, the Housing Alliance has picked the right fight at the right time.

 The Red Hand: “A winning origin story for one of modern fiction’s expertly drawn detectives.” — Kirkus Reviews https://www.amazon.com/Michael-Stephen-Daigle/e/B00P5WBOQC

 - Follow Michael Stephen Daigle on WordPress.com

-- Nagler 5: What’s with the white van?
+- Nagler 5: Who are the traitors?

 - Review: SOUL SEEK, Zackie Series book 4: Fun, spooky, wildly entertaining